 Dancing never goes on vacation.
 It is time to sign up for the summer dance intensive at Reif Dance.
 TheRead More

 Deirdre Murnane grew up in Los Angeles, CA where she studied ballet from her mother, Eva Ralf and Tania Lichine.
-She moved to Minnesota to dance at Minnesota Dance Theater and then became a founding member of Zenon Dance Comapany where she danced for six years.
+She moved to Minnesota to dance at Minnesota Dance Theater and then became a founding member of Zenon Dance Company where she danced for six years.
 She then found her home with Myron Johnson at Ballet of the Dolls where she danced for six more years and married her husband, Michael Murnane.
 Deirdre has also danced with Minnesota Opera, Sons of Winter Theater, Shawn Mcconneloug and her Orchestra, Children’s Theater Company, and Macy’s Glamorama.
 Deirdre has been teaching dance in the Twin Cities since 1984 and yoga since 2009.
-She has a 500 hour yoga teacher certification from Yoga Center Minneapolis, where she still teaches.
+She has a 500 hour yoga teacher certification from Yoga Center Minneapolis.
 She is thrilled to work for the Reif Center.

 Chelsey Jo Johnson, Dance Fundamentals Instructor